How to make a hanging butcher paper roll dispenser with a hand-lettered Christmas greeting….

 This way when I am ready to change it, I can just roll it up and tie it higher.
 Or, if I want to move it to the kitchen I can do that too.

-I then added all of my art and lettering using this pencil transfer technique,
+I then added all of my art and lettering using this pencil transfer technique, you can also use transfer/graphite paper.

 I love how it turned out!
 I can see doing lots of art this way!